Tardive dyskinesia (TD)

-The main sign of tardive dyskinesia (TD) is that you will make movements which:
+The main sign of tardive dyskinesia (TD) is making movements which:

 - lip smacking

-- tapping or moving your hands and feet
+- tapping or moving your hands or feet

 - movement in your hips

 - puffing out your cheeks

 - making noises or facial expressions you cannot control.